Congratulations! The time has come when you can no longer run your business alone. Yes, it’s time for you to hire your FIRST remote employee.

 - Tell me about some of the most difficult problems you worked on and how you solved them.

 Reach out to the references listed by candidates to fact-check their work ethic, teamwork styles, and overall ability to do the job right.
-This way, you have more than simply the candidate’s words to ensure that you are hiring the right person.
-However, be aware that references are not always the most reliable sources, and you most likely will only hear praise about the candidate, which does not always help with your vetting process.
+This way, you have more than the candidate’s words to ensure that you are hiring the right person.
+However, be aware that references are not always the most reliable sources, and you most will hear praise about the candidate, which does not always help with your vetting process.

 During the hiring process at VPM, Terry has found that references do not always work.
 At best, references can provide another perspective.